zodern/meteor-relay/README.md

 2. The pipeline object.

 The pipeline object has a number of useful functions and properties:
-- `initialData` the data given to the first step of the pipeline
+- `originalInput` the data given to the first step of the pipeline
 - `type` either `method` or `publication`
 - `name` the name of the method or publication
 - `onResult` Pass `onResult` a callback to run when the method or publication finishes.
 The callback is given the final result.
 Please note that the callback should not modify the result.
 - `onError` Pass `onError` a callback to run when the method or publication errors.
 If you want to change the error, the callback can return an error that should be used instead
-- `stop` calling this will stop the pipeline - the current step will finish, but subsequent steps will not run.
-For publications, this will also mark the subscription as ready.
-For methods, it will cause the method to return undefined.
+- `stop` calling this will stop a publication's pipeline - the current step will finish, but subsequent steps will not run.
+This will also mark the subscription as ready. `stop` currently can not be used with methods.

 Here is an example of a re-usable pipeline step that logs the results of methods